kinecosystem/kin-sdk-ios/KinBackupRestoreModule/README.md

 # Backup and Restore Standalone Module

-This module is an optional way to back up and/or restore your account.
+This module is an optional way to backup and/or restore your account.
-The module wraps the Kin SDK iOS import and export functionalities with a UI that includes two flows - backup and restore.
+The module wraps the Kin SDK iOS import and export functionalities with a UI that includes two operations - backup and restore.
-The UI uses a password to create a QR code, which is then used to back up the account and to restore it.
+The UI uses a password to create a QR code, which is then used to backup the account and to restore it.

 It is implemented as an iOS framework that can be incorporated into your code.
 This framework is dependent on the kin-sdk framework, and we assume that whoever needs to use it is already familiar with the kin-sdk framework.